adaptingadapting/Holberton-SpeedrunAllChecksPercent/9functions_nested_loops/README.md

 task 10 was quite a change of pace, a one line function

 task 11 was kind of funny , ithink my old try was better looking even, but whatever

+task 100 i decided to not add the commas just because it looks better this way, i wont upload it anyways so i just know that i did it and that thats the only missing part